flybywiresim/docs/docs/dev-corner/dev-guide/setup-environment.md

 git clone https://github.com/flybywiresim/a32nx.git
 ```

-You have now a copy of the a32nx repository on your local machine to review and change the source code.
+You now have a copy of the a32nx repository on your local machine to review and change the source code.

 ## Compiling the source

-To compile the source code into a package you can install into the Microsoft Flight Simulator Community folder, we have prepared a few scripts you need to run which in turn use the Docker container mentioned above to compile the aircraft add-on.
+To compile the source code into a package you can install into the Microsoft Flight Simulator Community folder, we have prepared a few scripts you need to run, which in turn use the Docker container mentioned above to compile the aircraft add-on.

 ```powershell title="PowerShell or Cmd Prompt"